harness/developer-hub/release-notes/feature-flags.md

 #### Feature Flags UI

-* Fixed and issue where the API call was triggered twice in the front end when creating a flag.
+* Fixed an issue where the API call was triggered twice in the front end when creating a flag.
 (FFM-8192)

   </TabItem>